a-z-listing/a-z-listing/readme.txt

 == Changelog ==

+= 1.9.2 =
+Bugfix:

+* Fix using multiple terms in the shortcode only displays results for the first term

 = 1.9.1 =
 Feature Request:
 Add CSS classes to letters indicating presence of posts or not:

 * `has-posts` allows styling of letters that have posts visible in the listing
 * `no-posts` allows styling of letters that do not have any posts visible in the listing

 You can use these classes to hide letters that have no posts by including the following CSS rule:
 `.az-letters ul.az-links li.no-posts {
     display: none;